jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 ### Yaml Writer

 To update and existing yaml file or to create a new one from VSTS build arguments you can use the VSTS.
-Deploy the extension by following the instructions [here](https://github.com/jakkaj/yamlw_vststask).
+Deploy the extension by following the instructions [here](https://marketplace.visualstudio.com/items?itemName=jakkaj.vsts-yaml-writer).
+[YamlWriter GitHub Repository](https://github.com/jakkaj/yamlw_vststask).

 Add the YamlWriter as a new build task.